N/A

 Conclusion

-Is there a minimum GMAT score required for the HEC Paris MiM?
+Is GMAT mandatory for HEC Paris MiM?

-Does HEC Paris prefer GMAT over GRE?
+Does HEC Paris prefer GMAT or GRE?

 Know Your Author